Your guiding light through times of trouble, confusion, murkiness, tumult, unconstitutionality, assaults on dignity and freedom.

 They cannot say they love Hispanics.

-They cannot even the Republican Party is as identified with comprehensive immigration reform as Obama is, and yet they're still hated, supposedly, right?
+The Republican Party is as identified with comprehensive immigration reform as Obama is, and yet they're still hated, supposedly, right?

-I mean, it's the Republican establishment has made it clear for the past since 2007, they want comprehensive immigration reform.
+I mean, it's the Republican establishment has made it clear for the past, since 2007, they want comprehensive immigration reform.

 Chamber of Commerce, you name it, everybody knows the Republican establishment wants it.